 I did want to see a bit more development of Jude’s magic, her tie to the land, but there’s only so much paper to print books on, and I guess, at the end of the day, it wasn’t really relevant.
 Still, when has more magic ever been a bad thing?

 The Queen of Nothing definitely made me glad I stuck with the series even when I considered just turning it off for other things.
-A modern take on the Fae Courts, a little present-day mixed with magical, some teen angst and friends-to-lovers twisted in with sibling rivalry and grand fights makes the series worth being swallowed up in.
+A modern take on the Fae Courts, a little present-day mixed with magical, some teen angst and enemies-to-lovers twisted in with sibling rivalry and grand fights makes the series worth being swallowed up in.